ivinjabraham/blog/src/content/posts/notes-on-os-1.md

 Writing a parallelizable program sounds interesting.
 Quite easy to demonstrate the effectiveness too.

+## 1.4 Operating-System Operations

+- What are system daemons?
+- What's a trap?
+- What is multitasking and how is it different from multiprogramming?

 ## 1.11 Free and Open-Source Operating Systems

 ### 1.11.1 History